 Biochemistry, BA

-Contemporary biological sciences are based on principles of chemistry and physics.
-The importance of this relationship is the basis of the Penn Biochemistry major, which prepares students for advanced study in areas as diverse as biochemistry, biophysics, biotechnology, cell biology, genetic engineering, genomics, molecular biology, molecular genetics, nanotechnology, neurobiology, structural biology, and systems biology.
-The major provides the basic science background for graduate and health professional schools and for prospective science teachers.
+Contemporary biological sciences are based on the principles of chemistry and physics.
+The importance of this relationship is the basis of the Penn Biochemistry major, which prepares students for advanced study in areas as diverse as biochemistry, biophysics, biotechnology, cell biology, chemical biology, genetic engineering, genomics, molecular biology, molecular genetics, nanotechnology, neurobiology, structural biology, and systems biology.
+The major provides the basic science background for graduate programs, health professional schools, careers in biotechnology, and prospective science teachers.

 The minimum total course units for graduation in this major is 36.
 Double majors may need more course units.